Mattie Lee Price: Known as Gaza

 In early 1894, Mattie Lee Price began using "GAZA" or "Mysterious GAZA" instead of her real name.
 Mr. Brigg of England challenged Mattie Lee Price's act at Frank Hall's Casino in Chicago, Illinois in January 1894.
 He proclaimed her act to be one of physics rather than one of magical, magnetic, or electrical power.
 A contest between Mr. Brigg and Mattie Lee Price was arranged where Mr. Brigg used demonstrations, drawings, and a stereopticon to convince the audience that they could use these same physical forces to better harness their horses and more efficiently pull loads.

 Soon after the Brigg affair, Mattie was advertised with the Walter L. Main Circus in 1894 and billed as "Gaza the strong woman."
 She was a featured act on a lithographic poster printed to promote her.
 Part of the advertisement reads: "The Magnetic Wonder a Human Magnet of Strength and Weight the phenomenon of the 19th century, lifting hundreds of pounds of dead weight by just placing her hands on it, twisting bars of iron, resisting as much force as can push on a 12 foot pole by simply placing her hands at one end.
 It cannot be justly pictured, no words adequate to describe it."

 In 1895 Mattie was with the Barnum & Bailey Circus as part of the concert.
 She was listed as "Mattie Lee Price, The Mysterious Gaza.
 The Georgia Wonder."
 During the summer of 1897 Mattie Lee Price was with the Great Wallace Shows (circus) out of Cincinnati, Ohio and billed as "Gaza the Magnetic Girl."

 In England

 Mattie was with The Barnum & Bailey Greatest Show on Earth in London, England in 1898.
 She is 8th from the left on the raised stages shown on the "Peerless Prodigies of Physical Phenomena" poster from that year.
-On 11 March 1899, Mattie Lee Price passed away at number 81 Hammersmith Road, Fulham District, London, England.
+On 11 March 1899, Mattie Lee Price died at number 81 Hammersmith Road, Fulham District, London, England.
 She is buried in the old Fulham Burial Ground in England in an unmarked grave.
 Many members of the freak department attended her funeral.
 The funeral took place on 13 March at 2:30 p.m.